zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Enrique continues, “Oh, here are some bumper pads t hat go with it.”
 “Bumper (bumper) pads (pads)” are cushions – soft material – that are placed against the walls of the cribs so that the baby doesn’t hit his  or her head against the side of the crib.
 It’s sort of like a mattress, but it’s ve rtical so the baby doesn’t hit his or her head against the side of the crib and hurt him or herself.

 Wanda says, “Great.”
 She means, “That’s wonderful.
 I’m very happy.”
 Enrique then says, “Here’s a changing table.”
-A “changing t able” would be a special table that you use, on which you put the baby when you ar e changing the baby’s clothes – in particular changing the baby’s diapers , which is the part of the clothes the baby wears around its middle, because o f course babies don’t get up and use the bathroom the way the rest of us do.
+A “changing t able” would be a special table that you use, on which you put the baby when you are changing the baby’s clothes – in particular changing the baby’s diapers , which is the part of the clothes the baby wears around its middle, because of course babies don’t get up and use the bathroom the way the rest of us do.
 I w ish they did.

 Wanda says, “Wow, that’s really big.”
 She’s referri ng to the changing table.
 Enrique, however, just continues on giving her thin gs.
 He says, “Here are two car seats, one for infants and one for toddlers, and he re’s a booster seat.”
 A “car seat” is a general term used to describe a special chair that you use in a car, into which you put a baby or young child.